sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

 Create Your Sender Identity
 {% endanchor h2 %}

+{% warning %}
+Your sender identity must be verified before you use it to send a campaign.
+{% endwarning %}

 Whenever you send an email, in order to be CAN-SPAM compliant, you need to provide some basic sender information in your emails.
 We have set up a [sender management feature]({marketing_campaigns_url}/senders) for you, so that you can input the right information and add this to your emails.